A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Model Setup

 In this section, we present the derivation of our model and motivate simplifications that lead to the form of the model we analyze.
-Mathematical details of construction of the model are available at \nameref{appendix}.
+Mathematical details regarding construction of the model are deferred to Appendix $\ref{model_construction}$.